curtmack/projlist/README.md

 ### Prerequisites

-* Development headers and binaries for boostlib.
-(Ubuntu/Debian APT package name: `libboost-all-dev`)
+* Development headers and binaries for boost/filesystem.
+(Ubuntu/Debian APT package name: `libboost-filesystem-dev`)
 * A C++ compiler compatible with the C++11 standard. (`g++` with the `-std=c++11` switch meets this requirement)
 * GNU make

+#### Why boostlib?

+C++17 will finally be adding a standard filesystem library (in fact, they actually just standardized the boost filesystem library).
+However, in C and in previous versions of C++, there was no standard way to iterate over files in a directory, i.e. everything this program does.

+Since C++17 support is limited at the moment, this program will continue to use boost/filesystem for the foreseeable future.

 ### Build instructions